rt3115/Essay-Word-Count-Writer/README.md

 This is the Essay word count writer program.
 Simply enter in a sentence to have to it (nearly) instantly expanded for higher word counts.
 Only works on nouns and adjectives
 This software is free to use and modify, have fun!\
 If you want to just see the app without downllading it just vist the gh pages of this! https://rt3115.github.io/Essay-Word-Count-Writer/ \
-Known Issue, if you use too long of sentences or have it look up works to frequently you may get blocked from the Dictionary Api I use for a few minutees
+Known Issue, if you use too long of sentences or have it look up words to frequently you may get blocked from the Dictionary Api I use for a few minutees

 # Getting Started with Create React App